Discussion and advice for new and wannabe Truck drivers

 When training, I normally refer to "test route area" rather than "test route".
 There is a danger in learning specific routes - - because the examiner may vary it.

 Some of our routes had to be re-jigged when we put the full size artic on the road.
 It wont go under most of the local bridges and some of the roads previously used are not suitable for a vehicle of that type.

-THE ONLY DSA ACCREDITED LGV TRAINING CENTRE BETWEEN LEICESTER AND CARLISLE
+THE ONLY DVSA ACCREDITED LGV TRAINING CENTRE BETWEEN LUTON - CARLISLE

 From what I can gather the thinking behind this is that a LGV driver should be able to cope with any route thrown at them on test